Language Curriculum Design and Socialisation Author: Peter Mickan

 Language Curriculum Design and Socialisation is most definitely a welcome addition to the literature in curriculum design and some of the tasks and examples provided can benefit experienced teachers who are in the position of being able to design their own curriculum or are able to influence curriculum design.

-Allison Sigler, The Ohio State University, USA in TESOL Quarterly
+- Allison Sigler, The Ohio State University, USA

 Peter Mickan is an experienced school teacher, tertiary educator and researcher.
 He manages and teaches in the postgraduate applied linguistics program in the Discipline of Linguistics at the University of Adelaide, South Australia.
 He supervises a large research group of students who study language use, learning and teaching in different contexts from systemic functional linguistic perspectives.
 His research interests include language learning, bilingual education, text-based teaching applied in different languages and contexts, revival linguistics, and the development of academic literacies.